johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 Let’s remember this fire, and look again at some of what Christopher Alexander had to say, to see how Alexander’s work was illuminated by Whitehead’s work, so that we can see how Whitehead has illuminated our work.

+## Pattern language

 I was beginning to wonder what the connection was between pattern language and events, but it turns out that Whitehead had an enormous influence on Christopher Alexander.

 Whitehead actually says quite a lot both about patterns and about language in his book.
+He refers to: the qualitative pattern; the pattern of intensive quality; pattern in the objective datum; and emotional sensory pattern.
+These distinctions also seem to be the distinction in pattern languages such as Domain Driven Design: the pattern as a whole, the pattern as a network of centres, the physical implementation of the pattern, and the way the pattern feels.

 Pattern language was popularised by the book A Pattern Language For Towns And Cities, which was published in 1977.

 In 1987, Kent Beck and Ward Cunningham began experimenting with the idea of applying patterns to programming.
 Ward Cunningham, wrote in a paper he co-authored with Michael Mehaffy, that wikis "were in fact developed as tools to facilitate efficient sharing and modifying of patterns.”